Ashli Babbitt was killed on Jan 6, 2021, so feds opened criminal probe of HER! | WND | by Bob Unruh

 The document from the government also said there were two subjects shot that day, one of them being Babbitt.

-The report explained that the records now at hand "may also be responsive to a recent FOIA suit for the family for FBI files and potentially related to the $30 million wrongful death lawsuit brought by Judicial Watch on behalf of the Babbitt family."
+The report explained that the records now in hand "may also be responsive to a recent FOIA suit for the family for FBI files and potentially related to the $30 million wrongful death lawsuit brought by Judicial Watch on behalf of the Babbitt family."

 That protest-turned-riot is what Democrats ever since have claimed was an "insurrection" against the government, during which rioters would be attempting to overthrow a government and take control of its military, economy, foreign policy and more.

-There's actually no evidence it was any more than a protest during which a few hundred rioted.
+There's actually no evidence it was any more than a protest during which a few hundred people rioted.

 The documents also revealed that Babbitt had deployed with the U.S. military to Kyrgyzstan, Iraq and the United Arab Emirates.